mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

     .call(legend)
 {% endhighlight %}

-After creating the legend I have to do some adjustments in the map projection.
-If you look at any map of Barcelona you'll notice that [is not oriented to the north](https://www.google.es/search?q=barcelona+map&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjPxrb6lcHMAhUF2xoKHcqwBrEQ_AUIBygB&biw=1280&bih=702#imgrc=_).
+After creating the legend I need to do some adjustments on the map projection.
+Hey, look at any map of Barcelona.
+You'll notice that [is not oriented to the north](https://www.google.es/search?q=barcelona+map&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjPxrb6lcHMAhUF2xoKHcqwBrEQ_AUIBygB&biw=1280&bih=702#imgrc=_).
 Instead, and probably to leave the [beautiful street grid](https://en.wikipedia.org/wiki/Eixample) horizontal, the city is rotated.

 <div class="row m-t-2 m-b-2">
     <div class="six columns"><img class="img-responsive" data-src="/images/posts/choropleth/mapa-google.png"></div>
     <div class="six columns"><img class="img-responsive" data-src="/images/posts/choropleth/mapa-bus.jpg"></div>
 </div>

 Customizing the projection is very easy in Spam (the same as in D3).
-Just create a new property inside `StaticCanvasMap` called `projection`, and use these values that I've adjusted.
+Just create a new property inside `StaticCanvasMap` called `projection`, and use these cool values.

 {% highlight javascript %}
 projection: d3.geo.mercator()